How do I configure and test Canvas Live Events using HTTPS delivery?

 Canvas Data Services offers two choices for data delivery, each deployed to receive the same set of Live Events from Canvas: HTTPS endpoint and AWS SQS queue.
 Both HTTPS and AWS SQS can be run simultaneously.

-This lesson discusses how to configure and test HTTPS delivery in Canvas Live Events.
+This article discusses how to configure and test HTTPS delivery in Canvas Live Events.
 Learn more about SQS delivery.

 You can implement a Google Cloud Function to receive events from Canvas and store them in a Google Cloud Storage bucket.